RobLytton/ECE484_Final_Project/README.md

 Members - Rob Lytton, Alyssa Winn, John Dahlquist, and Teddy Lea

 Our plan is to make a spectrum analyzer.
 This will preform the fourier transform and display the results to an array of LEDs.
+We are planning for these LEDs to be multicolored from one end of the spectrum to the other to represent the different frequencies.

 Something similar to this project: https://projecthub.arduino.cc/shajeeb/924af5cb-be01-44d6-888d-200c54188e9b